tvatanen/liggins_R_workshop/3_paired_samples.md

 The data in this example was generated in fecal microbial transplantation (FMT) study in Crohn's Disease patients.
 Patients were further divided into responders and non-responders, and their microbiome was characterized by metagenomic sequencing at baseline (before FMT) and at three time points afterwards.
-The reference is given below:
+The results and data were published in the reference below:

 > BP Vaughn, T Vatanen, JR Allegretti, A Bai, RJ Xavier, J Korzenik, D Gevers, A Ting, SC Robson, AC Moss.
 Increased Intestinal Microbial Diversity following Fecal Microbiota Transplant for Active Crohn's Disease.
 Inflammatory Bowel Diseases, 22 (9), 2016.